Zunaib/quixel-fe-task/README.md

   - It has the proper structuring required to be rendered / parsed.
   - It has matching opening and closing tags and are in perfect order.
   - Whether the tags used even exist in html or not.
-  - There could be a typo or anything in the html string that it does not recognize.
+  - There could be a typo or anything in the html string that is not recognized when eventually parsed.

 #### Possible Solutions: